 and, accordingly with Article 2.2 of the SPS

-Australia notes that the United States has lodged a lengthy
+For the record, Australia notes that the United States has

-submission with a heavy focus on scientific and technical
+lodged a lengthy submission with a heavy focus on scientific

-evidence in relation to fire blight and European canker.
+and technical evidence in relation to fire blight and European

-flaws in the arguments raised by the United States in its
+by addressing the serious flaws in the arguments raised by the